White Sox vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has 87 hits with 15 doubles, a triple, a home run, 19 walks and 30 RBI.
-He's also stolen one base.
+- Arraez has 15 doubles, a triple, a home run, 19 walks and 30 RBI (88 total hits).
+He has swiped one base.

-- Arraez hopes to build on a five-game hitting streak in this matchup.
-During his last five outings he is hitting .667 with four doubles, a walk and nine RBI.
+- Arraez will look for his seventh straight game with a hit in this contest.
+During his last 10 outings he is batting .513 with four doubles, two walks and 10 RBI.

 Arraez Recent Games